Thursday, January 23, 2014

 Translation: "Feet cold".

-I was mortified.
-I considered being mad along with mortified, but I’m trying to be more philosophical since having a kid.
+I considered being mad along with mortified.
+But I’m trying to be more philosophical since having a kid.
 I can definitely cut him some slack this time too.
 First of all, how great is it that Claire and her papa went to the zoo together?
-And, really, George doesn't mean to be reckless.
+Second, George doesn't mean to be reckless.
 He’s barely used to being married, let alone having a child.
 There's a learning curve to fatherhood, just like anything else.